abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 ingress-abcdesktop   nginx   hello.digitalocean.pepins.net   129.212.134.86   80, 443   31m
 ```

-Check that the certificate resource is created
+Check that the certificate resource has been created:

 ```
 NAMESPACE=abcdesktop
 kubectl get certificates -n $NAMESPACE
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 NAME                     READY   SECRET                   AGE letsencrypt-nginx-echo   True    letsencrypt-nginx-echo   27m
 ```

-Run a simple curl command line `curl -Li https://hello.digitalocean.pepins.net/` to confirm that your secured abcdesktop service is running.
+Run a `curl` command to confirm that your secured abcdesktop service is running:

 ```
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current